KyunHwan/online_rl/env_actor/human_in_the_loop/README.md

 # env_actor/human_in_the_loop

 Human-guided inference with teleoperation and intervention capabilities.
-This module mirrors the structure of [`auto/`](../auto/) but adds a human intervention layer: an operator can take over control of the robot in real time, and the system records both autonomous and human-guided actions.
+This module is intended to mirror the structure of [`auto/`](../auto/) but adds a human intervention layer: an operator would take over control of the robot in real time, and the system would record both autonomous and human-guided actions.

+## Status

+**Not currently wired into [run_online_rl.py](../../run_online_rl.py).** No file in this subtree is imported by the live entrypoint.
+The directory is a parallel scaffolding for a future HIL-aware entrypoint that does not yet exist.
+The `--human_reward_labeler` flag only swaps the reward labeler — it does **not** activate any code under this directory.
+See [../../docs/09_troubleshooting.md](../../docs/09_troubleshooting.md#why-isnt-my-pedalteleop-doing-anything-when-i-pass---human_reward_labeler) for the consequences.

+Below is what is **present in the directory**, written in the future tense ("would") since none of it runs today.

 ## Architecture